Depending on what kind of coverage you have, Medicare may pay for your health care and prescription drugs while you're in a nursing home.

 - Original Medicare

-Original Medicare doesn't pay for most nursing home care.
+Original Medicaredoesn't pay for most nursing home care.
 Most nursing home care helps with activities of daily living.
-Medicare covers very limited and medically necessary skilled care or home health care if you need skilled care for an illness or injury and you meet certain conditions.
+Medicare covers very limited and Medically necessaryskilled care at a nursing home or in your home (with home health care) if you need short-term skilled care for an illness or injury and you meet certain conditions.

 - Medicare Advantage Plans and other Medicare health plans

 Medicare Advantage Plan (Part C)(like an HMO or PPO) or other Medicare health plan, check with your plan to see if it covers nursing home care.
 Usually, plans don't help pay for this care unless the nursing home has a contract with the plan.
 Ask your plan about nursing home coverage before you make any arrangements to enter a nursing home.
 If the nursing home has a contract with your health plan, ask the health plan if they check the home for quality of care.

 and live in a nursing home or other institution, you’ll get your covered prescriptions from a long-term care pharmacy that works with your plan.

 If you have Medicare & live in a nursing home or other institution, you should know: